erichards3/WpfHangmanFun/README.md

-# wpf_hangman_fun
+# Hangman
-Fun project for school
+Fun project created while studying

-You will need the latest version of Newtonsoft.Json installed which can be done through the NuGet Package Manager within Visual Studio: PM> Install-Package Newtonsoft.Json
+You may need the latest version of Newtonsoft.Json installed which can be done through the NuGet Package Manager within Visual Studio: PM> Install-Package Newtonsoft.Json

 Enjoy